WIDER IMAGE-For children who lost a parent, the pandemic pain will never end

 "He's such a warm guy," says Aidan.
 "Every time I would hug him, I feel like I'm touching a cloud."

-No government program at any level is tracking American families such as Aidan and his big brother Julius' in which at least one of a child's primary caregivers has died of COVID, but researchers' estimates put the number at over 181,000.
+No government program at any level is tracking American children such as Aidan and his big brother Julius who have lost at least one primary caregiver to COVID, but researchers' estimates put the number at over 213,000 kids.

 Deep racial disparities among kids who lost at least one parent or caregiver to COVID reflect the course of a disease that has illuminated inequities in areas such as healthcare in the United States.
 Native American children, for instance, are four times as likely to have lost a parent to COVID than white kids.